Kobe child murders: Aftermath and controversy

-In 2002, Azuma's mother visited him at the juvenile facility and asked him if he had really committed the crimes.
-He affirmed this to her.

 In June 2015, Azuma, then aged 32, released an autobiography through Ohta Publishing titled Zekka (絶歌), in which he claimed to express regret for his crimes and recounted the murders in graphic detail.
-Despite attempts by Jun Hase's family to block the release of Zekka, and despite one bookstore chain refusing to stock the book, it quickly reached the top of Japanese bestseller lists.
-Azuma earned an estimated 10,000,000 yen through the sells.
-A few months later, Azuma set up a vanity website in which he posted bizarre photoshopped images of a nude male, suggested to be himself.
-In response to these controversies, the tabloid Shūkan Post publicized his real name of Shinichiro Azuma, as well as his location and occupation at the time.
+Despite attempts by Hase's family to block its release, and despite one bookstore chain refusing to stock it, the book quickly reached the top of Japanese bestseller lists.
+Azuma earned an estimated 10,000,000 yen through the sales.
+A few months later, Azuma set up a website in which he posted bizarre photoshopped images of a nude male, suggested to be himself.
+In response to these controversies, the tabloid Shūkan Post publicized Azuma's real name, as well as his location and occupation at the time.